Chimney Cleaning Tools & Guide: DIY vs. Pro, When to Clean & Spot Dangers

 Efflorescence on Chimney Masonry Troubleshooting & Fixes (2024 Guide)

 Seeing white powder on your chimney brick?
-A veteran tech explains what that efflorescence is, why it's a warning sign for water damage, and how to actually fix it.
+A veteran tech explains what that efflorescence is, why it's a warning sign for water damage, and how to effectively diagnose and fix it, including DIY and when to call a professional.

 Read guide